oracle/opengrok/CONTRIBUTING.md

 When submitting a new Issue for what seems is a bug, please note the versions (OpenGrok, Tomcat, Universal ctags etc.) you're running and ideally steps to reproduce.

-Make sure to add a comment line to the changeset saying which Issue it is is fixing, e.g. `fixes #XYZ` so that the issue can be automatically closed when the associated pull request is merged.
+Make sure to add a comment line to the changeset saying which Issue it is fixing, e.g. `fixes #XYZ` so that the issue can be automatically closed when the associated pull request is merged.